Femme-js/Hoaxify/README.md

 ### Data Curation

-- Crowdsoucing for collection of data of fake news
+- Crowdsoucing for collection of data of fake news.
 - Already prepared data.
 - Attributes:
        news: news article no.